essdot/reams/README.md

 This is an opinionated project, which seeks to repackage React's API to be more easily-consumed.

 This includes HTML templates: JSX is alright, but really the best way to describe HTML is in HTML.
 HTML templates are used with React simply by including the `react-templatify` transform.

-(The templates are compiled into a render function you can require and pass like any other.
-You can put expressions in the template, and `ref="refName"` will put that element in the component's `refs` like you would expect.)
+(The HTML is compiled into a render function, which you can require and pass like any other.
+You can put expressions in the template, and `ref="refName"` will add an element to the component's `refs` object like you would expect.
+[See more about refs here.](http://facebook.github.io/react/docs/more-about-refs.html))

 This also includes reorienting the API around creating a single component.
 Just call a function, and arguments are simple - element and template; initial state if you need it; and pass whatever else directly to React if you need that.